 Your Pilgrimage will allow you to step out of your usual routine and seek a time of prayer and reflection.
 You will be able to reconnect with your cultural heritage and the beauty of God's creation.

-If you’d like a taster have a look at Kathy's Pilgrimage and follow her journey as she follows the route and "road tests" our lovely new Pilgrim Pack that she has put together.
-If you feel inspired to give it a go you can pre-order your pack and see our daily reflection suggestions.
+If you’d like a taster, have a look at Kathy's Pilgrimage and follow her journey as she follows the route with our lovely new Pilgrim Pack.
+If you feel inspired to give it a go you can order your pack and see our daily reflection suggestions.

 Your pack includes: useful information that you'll need to plan your journey, fundraising ideas to help you raise support and a series of daily reflections to help you pray, deepen your understanding of the persecuted church and encourage you on your journey.